 - Can I have other people have host permissions in my meetings?
 Yes; enter in the email address of the individual(s) you are scheduling on behalf of in the Alternative Hosts field.

 - What information is necessary to share when sending out a meeting invite?
-Generally, the meeting ID number and/or call-in number, pictured below:
+Generally, the meeting link and/or call-in number, pictured below:

 - How do I invite someone to a meeting?
-Share the meeting ID number and/or call-in number, as depicted above.
-Alternatively, select Copy the invitation next to the Invite Attendees section.
+Share the meeting link and/or call-in number, as depicted above.
+We generally recommend selecting Copy the invitation next to the Invite Attendees as it provides all of the necessary information.

 - How do I set up recurring meetings?
 Select Recurring meeting under the Time zone section, and set the parameters for the recurrence of the meeting.